ElsieSerem/dsc-phase-2-project-v3-ABC-Industries/README.md

 * Movies with a runtime of between 80 and 120 minutes tend to perform well.
 * Directors who have a track record of producing successful movies should be considered for collaboration.

 By following these recommendations, the studio can make informed decisions and increase its chances of success in the competitive movie industry.
+[Presentation slides](https://github.com/ElsieSerem/dsc-phase-2-project-v3-ABC-Industries/blob/main/Presentation%20PDF.pdf) have been prepared in order to allow ease of understanding and highlight our next steps derived from the findings of this analysis.

  # Summary of Conclusions
 Statistical tests were conducted and it was concluded that: